outta/tumblr-pics-downloader/README.md

 It's very fast because of parallelization.

 The downloader is based on the [David Shaw's Tumblr_scrape](https://github.com/davidshaw/Tumblr-Scrape).
-Check his code out and compare to mine to see where the differences are.
+Check his code out and compare to mine to see what the changes are.

 Differences from the original version:
-* the main difference: speed.
-I didn't measure the difference, but using 10 threads makes it approximately 8 times faster.
+* **speed**.
+I didn't measure it, but using 10 threads makes it approximately 8 times faster.
 Further increasing of threads didn't bring anything, but you can test it yourself.
 * number of supported picture formats is also extended from |jpg and png| to |jpg, jpeg, png and gif|.
 One can add more formats easily by changing regexp in 2 places.
 * code refactored a bit (if it became better or not is for you to judge)